-- ➤ The printer should only be operated by persons trained by a Stratasys customer-support representative. - ➤ All personnel operating or maintaining the printer should know the location of first aid and emergency equipment and how to use it.
-Never block access to this equipment. - Keep fingers and other body parts clear of the printer cover when closing it. - ➤ Never attempt to open the printer cover while it is working. - ➤ Never override the interlock safety switch. - ➤ If the interlock safety switch ever fails, do not use the printer. - ➤ Several parts of the printer remain extremely hot even after it has stopped operating.
+- The printer should only be operated by persons trained by an authorized Stratasys representative. - All persons operating or maintaining the printer should know the location of first aid and emergency equipment and how to use it.
+Never block access to this equipment. - > Keep fingers and other body parts clear of the printer when closing the cover. - Never attempt to open the printer while it is working. - Never override the interlock safety switch. - If the interlock safety switch ever fails, do not use the printer. - > Several parts of the printer remain extremely hot even after it has stopped operating.
 Avoid touching the UV lamps and the print block.